DavidPardy/ttt_v2/README.md

 ========
 What is Necessary to Play:
 --------
+Please note this guide is mainly geared to help non-programmers to play the game on their Mac.
+There is plenty of documentation online for installing Ruby/Git/UNIX-friendly terminals on Windows.

 You will need Ruby installed.
 For Mac Users, I highly recommend [RVM](https://rvm.io/).
+For Windows, [RubyInstaller](http://rubyinstaller.org/).

-Open up your Mac OS X Terminal.
+Open up your Mac OS X Terminal (for PC users, download a terminal that recognizes UNIX commands).
 This can be found by hitting command + space at the same time.
 Type in 'terminal' and it will appear in the list.
 Click to open.

 You may want to make a folder for this repository.
 To do so, type: